 Some workplaces just can’t seem to hang on to employees for a sustained period.
 Constantly having to onboard and train new employees only to lose them generates stress, minimizes workflow and can even affect company culture.
-Managers are overwhelmed from the constant strain on the budget to bring in new employees, and the employees who do stick around are stressed from the inconsistency of the staff.
+Managers are overwhelmed by the constant strain on the budget to bring in new employees, and the employees who do stick around are stressed by the inconsistency of the staff.
 Working on a project with a team can be extremely trying if members of the team may not be there the next week.

 The problem with high turnover is that it’s ultimately something that needs to be addressed within the company.
 To avoid this as a manager, explain the job requirements in depth when conducting interviews.
-You can also review the compensation and benefits you offer and keep them competitive to the market.
+You can also review the compensation and benefits you offer and keep them competitive in the market.
 Have discussions with employees to understand their needs and work to meet them, and lastly, create a positive work environment that is enjoyable to work in.
 As an employee, are you doing what you can to meet the needs of your position?
 If you are, and yet are surrounded by high turnover, considering a different company is also an option.

 8. Poor Compensation/Benefits

 Poor compensation and benefits can be tough to deal with.
 It can be stressful when you know you should be bringing in more money or have to figure out health coverage.
 When compensation packages aren’t where employees want them to be, it undermines hard work and kills morale.